TianchengLiRed/VerticalSlice/README.md

    -  add a new type in OnDrawGizmos() method to draw visualized grid . add node.isInsase?black into Gizmos. color to draw every grid with different color based on grid type.
 Run the game and test if gizmos draws black grid on the grid which is InsaneLayer.
 2. add a function to check the gridtype under the players position every turn
    - Create a new script called InsaneGrid, assgin it to player, Create a new method GetCurrentNode()to get player's current grid node with a specific algorithm that divide player's position by cellsize to transfer its position data to cell coordinates.
 Then use method GetNode in GridManager to get corresponding grid of this coordinates to get player's grid location.
    - Create a new method called checkGrid to check the current grid type.
-Assign result from GetCurrentNode() to local variable node and use if(node.isInsaneGrid) to check whether current node is InsaneGrid;
+Assign result from GetCurrentNode() to local variable node and use if(node.isInsaneGrid) to check whether current node is InsaneGrid; Make CheckGrid method subscribe OnTurnStarted to make sure it check the grid every turn.
+   -  Add Debug function inside and run the game to check if it successful check the grid type.
 3. create reduce sanity function
+   - Create a new int turnCount to check how many turn player have stayed in the dark. if player in the insaneGrid each turn then add 1 to turncount by add turnCount++ in the if(node.isInsaneGrid).
+   -  create a new if statement if(turnCount >= 2) inside the if(node.isInsaneGrid).
+To check player stay more than 1 turn which consider as "too long".
+   -  use function TakeDamage from Playerhealth, to reduce the player's sanity based on the data of damage in node by adding PlayerHealth.Instance.TakeDamage(node.damage);
+   -  Run the game and stay in black area(InsaneGrid) for more than one turn to check if everything worked.

 ## Milestone 3 Devlog
 Milestone 3 Devlog goes here.